-The TIO looked to Protiviti to serve as the transition’s program management office (PMO), with the charge to lead the company through each step of the divestiture.
-With that in mind, Protiviti formed a team of subject-matter experts and staffing resources to guide the transition while also providing flexible capacity to handle the evolving needs of the program.
+The TIO looked to Protiviti to serve as the transition’s programme management office (PMO), with the charge to lead the company through each step of the divestiture.
+With that in mind, Protiviti formed a team of subject-matter experts and staffing resources to guide the transition while also providing flexible capacity to handle the evolving needs of the programme.

 Testing of each application was performed in parallel to make sure that when the security of any application was changed, it would work properly when transitioned to the new company.

 Because of the size of the subsidiary and the complexity of its technology, the team facilitated the creation and governance of more than 50 transition service agreements (TSAs).
 Each TSA included schedules, milestones, daily activities, cross-functional dependencies and contingency plans.
 Along with TSA development, a broad range of projects and tasks needed to be completed months before Day 1.
 This included data conversion, workstream-level support, cutover planning, and tracking application savings related to licencing, maintenance and transfer costs.